-Founder and director, Jeremy Monroe, and award-winning natural history photographer, David Herasimtschuk of Freshwaters Illustrated will present Seeing and Sharing Freshwater Ecosystems Through a Wider Lens: Reflections from 20 Years of Educational Filmmaking.
-This will be a recorded presentation on the morning of Monday, November 18th, followed by a virtual Question and Answer with the keynotes.
+Founder and director, Jeremy Monroe, and award-winning natural history photographer, David Herasimtschuk of Freshwaters Illustrated presented Seeing and Sharing Freshwater Ecosystems Through a Wider Lens: Reflections from 20 Years of Educational Filmmaking.
+This was a recorded presentation followed by a virtual Question and Answer.
 Freshwaters Illustrated is a non-profit whose mission is to raise public awareness about the life, study, and conservation of freshwater ecosystems through visual media and storytelling.

 Dr. Jenifer McIntyre is an Associate Professor of aquatic toxicology at Washington State University’s School of the Environment.
 In 2020, Dr. McIntyre and colleagues discovered a novel chemical called 6PPD-quinone leaching from vehicle tires that is one of the most acute toxicants known to science, explaining acute die-offs of coho salmon in roadway-impacted watersheds.
-On the morning of Tuesday, November 19th, Dr. McIntyre will talk about 6PPD-quinone in the Pacific Northwest: Its impact, discovery and how it is being addressed.
-Dr. Patrick Tomco is an Professor of Chemistry and Director of the Applied Science, Engineering and Technology Lab at University of Alaska Anchorage and will follow Dr. McIntyre’s presentation with an update on the status of our knowledge about 6PPD-quinone here in Alaska!
+Dr. McIntyre talked about 6PPD-quinone in the Pacific Northwest: Its impact, discovery and how it is being addressed.
+Dr. Patrick Tomco is an Professor of Chemistry and Director of the Applied Science, Engineering and Technology Lab at University of Alaska Anchorage and followed Dr. McIntyre’s presentation with an update on the status of our knowledge about 6PPD-quinone here in Alaska!
 Both Drs.
-McIntyre and Dr. Tomco will present in-person at the Palmer Depot, in Palmer, Alaska.
+McIntyre and Dr. Tomco will presented in-person at the Palmer Depot, in Palmer, Alaska.

-We are excited to share these amazing presenters and their work!
+We are excited to have brought these amazing presenters and their work to you!
 Learn more about them below!

 More about this year’s keynote speakers: